Residential summer math program for high school students

-The HSMC tuition fee is $3,100 for students who can afford it, but this amount only covers 90% of the true per-student cost of conducting the program.
+The HSMC tuition fee is $4,000 for students who can afford it, but this amount only covers 90% of the true per-student cost of conducting the program, which includes room and board, faculty and staff salaries, and program management.
 We rely on the generous support of alumni, parents, and other thoughtful donors to provide mathematical opportunities to all interested students.

 Below are some external funding opportunities for summer program participation support.
 These are not administered by Mathworks.
 Please contact the respective organizations for more information.

 |9:50-10:50am||Honors Seminar||Research Projects|

 |10:55-Noon||Guest Speakers||Research Projects|